opensearch-project/project-website/_posts/2026-01-01-introducing-agentic-search-ui.md

 categories:
   - technical-posts
 meta_keywords: agents, tools, agentic, search, LLM, NLQ
-meta_description: OpenSearch 3.4's new agentic search UI enables natural language queries through configurable agents.
+meta_description: OpenSearch 3.4's new agentic search interface in OpenSearch Dashboards enables natural language queries through configurable agents.
 ---

 We are excited to announce an all-new agentic search user experience available in OpenSearch 3.4.
-This UI provides a streamlined interface for configuring agents, testing them with natural language queries, and exporting configurations for downstream application integration.
+This interface in OpenSearch Dashboards provides a streamlined way for configuring agents, testing them using natural language queries, and exporting configurations for downstream application integration.

 ## What is agentic search?

-Agentic Search transforms how you interact with data by enabling natural language queries instead of complex search syntax.
-An intelligent agent interprets your question, automatically plans the search, and returns relevant results with complete transparency into its decision-making process.
-For a detailed overview of agentic search capabilities and architecture, visit the [documentation](https://docs.opensearch.org/latest/vector-search/ai-search/agentic-search/index/) or [blog](https://opensearch.org/blog/introducing-agentic-search-in-opensearch-transforming-data-interaction-through-natural-language/).
+_Agentic search_ transforms the way you interact with data by letting you use natural language queries instead of writing complex search syntax.
+An intelligent agent interprets your question, automatically plans the search, and returns relevant results, providing complete transparency into its decision-making process.
+For more information, read [our previous blog post](https://opensearch.org/blog/introducing-agentic-search-in-opensearch-transforming-data-interaction-through-natural-language/).
+For a detailed overview of agentic search capabilities and architecture, see the [agentic search documentation](https://docs.opensearch.org/latest/vector-search/ai-search/agentic-search/index/).

-## Using the UI
+## Using agentic search in OpenSearch Dashboards

-To access the UI, navigate to **OpenSearch Dashboards > OpenSearch Plugins > AI Search Flows** and create a new Agentic Search workflow.
-The interface has two main sections: configure agents on the left, test searches on the right.
-For complete details on UI structure, agent types, available tools, and configuration options, refer to the [documentation](https://docs.opensearch.org/latest/vector-search/ai-search/building-agentic-search-flows/).
+To access agentic search in OpenSearch Dashboards, go to **OpenSearch Dashboards** > **OpenSearch Plugins** > **AI Search Flows** and create a new agentic search workflow.
+The interface has two main sections: configure agents on the left and test searches on the right.
+For detailed information about the interface components, agent types, available tools, and configuration options, see [Configuring agentic search](https://docs.opensearch.org/latest/vector-search/ai-search/building-agentic-search-flows/).

 ## Examples

-Let's explore some practical use cases.
-The below examples use the following preconfigured resources:
+Let's explore practical use cases that demonstrate how agentic search transforms complex search scenarios into intuitive, natural language interactions.
+The examples in the next sections use the following preconfigured resources:

-- Deployed Bedrock Claude 4.5 agent.
-For details on how to deploy this model in your environment, and to view other suggested models compatible with agentic search, check out the [documentation](https://docs.opensearch.org/latest/vector-search/ai-search/agentic-search/index/).
+- A deployed Amazon Bedrock Claude 4.5 agent.
+For information about deploying this model in your environment, and to view other suggested models compatible with agentic search, see the [agentic search documentation](https://docs.opensearch.org/latest/vector-search/ai-search/agentic-search/index/).
-- Index `demo_amazon_fashion`.
-This was created using the MIT-licensed [Fashion Products Images Dataset](https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-dataset) with added synthetic values for price and ratings.
-Any index containing product data will be suitable.
+- An index named `demo_amazon_fashion`.
+This index was created using the MIT-licensed [Fashion Products Images Dataset](https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-dataset) with added synthetic values for price and ratings.
+Alternatively, you can use any index containing product data.
-- Connector to an MCP server containing order history based on customer IDs.
-For details on how to connect to external MCP servers, check out the [documentation](https://docs.opensearch.org/latest/ml-commons-plugin/agents-tools/mcp/mcp-connector/)
+- A connector to an MCP server containing order history based on customer IDs.
+For information about connecting to external MCP servers, see the [MCP connector documentation](https://docs.opensearch.org/latest/ml-commons-plugin/agents-tools/mcp/mcp-connector/).

-## Example 1: E-commerce conversational search
+### Example 1: E-commerce conversational search

-Conversational agents enable users to ask questions in natural language and refine their search through follow-up questions, with the agent maintaining context across the conversation to progressively narrow results and find exactly what they're looking for.
+_Conversational agents_ enable you to ask questions in natural language and refine your search by asking follow-up questions.
+The agent maintains context across the conversation in order to progressively narrow results and return the most relevant results.
 Let's build an application that demonstrates this capability.

-### Step 1: Create an agent
+#### Step 1: Create an agent

-Create a conversational agent with different index-related tools:
+Create a conversational agent with various index-related tools that enable the agent to understand your data structure, plan effective queries, and retrieve relevant results:

 1. Select **Create agent**.
 2. Provide a name: `My conversational agent`.